LucaMac1/Udacity-Sensor-Fusion-Lidar-Obstacle-Detection/README.md

 **Sensor Fusion** by combing LIDAR's high resolution imaging with radar's ability to measure velocity of objects, we can get a better understanding of the surrounding environment than we could using one of the sensors alone.

-GOAL: Process raw lidar data with filtering, segmentation, and clustering to detect other vehicles on the road.
+`GOAL: Process raw LIDAR data with filtering, segmentation, and clustering to detect other vehicles on the road.`

 ## Installation